Sufi Ruhaniat International: Esoteric School

 Initiation and progress on the path of discipleship is the central theme of the Sufi Ruhaniat International.
 The relationship between teacher and student exists for the purpose of providing training that leads to realization of the Divine essence in each human being, and to leading a life of service to God and humanity.
 Through various centers, classes are offered both to the general public (in accordance with the brother/sisterhood work) and to those interested in the path of initiation.
 Initiates are expected to maintain a relationship with a spiritual guide.
 Students are referred to as mureeds.

 Dervish Healing Order

 The Dervish Healing Order serves as that aspect of the Sufi Ruhaniat International which maintains and promotes the vision of health and Divine Healing as presented by Inayat Khan.
 The Dervish Healing Order is an initiatory order.
 All members have demonstrated their deep involvement in some aspect of healing, either toward self or others.
 A primary activity is the conduction of the Healing Service of Inayat Khan.

 Ziraat

 Ziraat is a heart-based approach to gardening and food production outwardly, and to spiritual growth inwardly.
 The heart, like the earth, is regarded as sacred soil to be prepared for planting.
-Rocks and roots are removed; last year's stubble is plowed under.
-New seed is placed in the furrow.
-Sunshine and rain attend the turning of the seasons, and the ancient cycles of sowing, growth, fruition and harvest are realized in ourselves and in our gardens and farms.
+It is said that rocks and roots are removed; last year's stubble is plowed under.
+Sunshine and rain attend the turning of the seasons, and the ancient cycles of sowing, growth, fruition and harvest are realized in people and in their gardens and farms.